madsrehof/pytorch/docs/source/rpc/rref.rst

 RRef protocol is designed with the following assumptions.

-- **Transient Network Failures**: The RRef design handles transient network failures by retrying messages.
+- **Transient Network Failures**: The RRef protocol handles transient network failures by retrying messages.
 It cannot handle node crashes or permanent network partitions.
 When those incidents occur, the application should take down all workers, revert to the previous checkpoint, and resume